What Are the Different Types of Mortgage Lenders?

 Still have questions?
 Here are some answers to basics you should know about before searching for a lender.
 You should also keep these questions in mind when you talk to your LO.

-How do I get the best rate?
+How do I get the most affordable rate?

 Getting a favorable interest rate on your mortgage can make a difference of tens of thousands of dollars or even more over the life of your loan.
 Your credit score can be one of the biggest factors in the interest rate you are offered.